Who Wants to Be a Millionaire? (British game show): Game rules

-Contestants musts be British citizens or legal residents.
+Contestants must be British citizens or legal residents.

 Lifelines

 Contestants may make use of lifelines during the game to assist them with a question.
 Each lifeline can only be used once, although they can be used in any order and a contestant can use more than one on a single question if they so wish.
 Throughout the course of the show's history, these lifelines have involved the following: